WHAT THE FUNDRAISING

 The thing I talk about a lot is that throughout all of this, I had big fundraising expectations, absolutely hated fundraising.
 I left Global Student Embassy, became the managing director of another organization, grew that organization from 1 million to 3.6 before I transitioned out.
 It was really inside that organization that my framework around fundraising changed because I went through an executive coach certification program.

-I studied design thinking with IDEO, I worked with BJ Fogg on behavior change and habit design, none of which were related to my fundraising.
+I studied design thinking with IDEO, I worked with BJ Fogg on behavior change and habit and behavior design, none of which were related to my fundraising.
 But the frameworks came together for me at the same moment.
 And I was like, “Wait a second.
 This doesn’t have to be done the way we’ve been historically trained to do this.”
 “Why do I continue to study best practices from a system or a sector that hasn’t actually figured out the best practice for this thing yet?”
 And it really opened my eyes to the learning that’s outside of the nonprofit sector that can fundamentally change the way that we do things inside for good.

 And that’s really the foundation of this podcast, and the foundation of all of my work: We have been missing big lessons, we have been missing big opportunities because we are in our tunnel vision inside the sector.
 And I know, I grew up here too so I totally get it, that’s how I operated for 13 years, but there is so much we can do to strengthen what we do individually and the sector as a whole, when we pick our heads up out of that sand.